emrecolak-23/nestjs-microservice-nx/README.md

 # Check subscription stats (backlog size)
 bin/pulsar-admin topics stats-internal persistent://public/default/Fibonacci

+# Clear all backlogs in the public/default namespace
+bin/pulsar-admin namespaces clear-backlog public/default

+# Unsubscribe/remove a subscription from all topics in the namespace
+bin/pulsar-admin namespaces unsubscribe public/default --sub jobber
 ```

 Replace `<topic-name>` with your actual Pulsar topic name.
 The backlog information shows how many unacknowledged messages are waiting to be consumed.
+Use the `clear-backlog` command carefully as it removes all unacknowledged messages from all topics in the namespace.
+The `unsubscribe` command removes the specified subscription from all topics in the namespace.